 Alabama, Iowa and Ohio

-The Center for Reproductive Rights was joined by partner organizations who filed lawsuits and motions on behalf of abortion providers in Alabama, Iowa and Ohio on Monday to stop those states’ attempts to block access to essential abortion care.
-On Monday, Alabama and Ohio issued temporary restraining orders allowing abortion care to proceed.
+The Center for Reproductive Rights was joined by partner organizations who filed lawsuits and motions on behalf of abortion providers in Alabama, Iowa and Ohio on March 30 to stop those states’ attempts to block access to essential abortion care.
+That same day, Alabama and Ohio issued temporary restraining orders allowing abortion care to proceed.

 Each state has used the COVID-19 pandemic to deny access to time-sensitive abortion care by declaring abortion care non-essential.

 Plaintiffs are being represented by the Center for Reproductive Rights, Planned Parenthood Federation of America, the American Civil Liberties Union, The Lawyering Project, and other local and national firms.